JeremyRand/namecoin.org/_posts/2021-12-18-preventing-expiration-mishaps-with-name-suspensions.md

 tags: [News]
 ---

 Forgetting to renew a Namecoin name on time is rather catastrophic: it means that anyone else can re-register it and then hold the name hostage.
-In practice today, it is likely that such re-registrations will be done by good Samaritan volunteers who are happy to donate the name back to you.
-However, as per the Cypherpunk philosophy of "don't trust, verify", it's not desirable to rely on those good Samaritans, since they constitute a trusted third party.
+In practice today, it is likely that such re-registrations will be done by Good Samaritan volunteers who are happy to donate the name back to you.
+However, as per the cypherpunk philosophy of "don't trust, verify", it's not desirable to rely on those Good Samaritans, since they constitute a trusted third party.
 How can we improve this situation?

 Let's start by observing two fundamental properties of expired names: